dr-mushtaq/Academic-writing/Research Paper/How to write title ,abstract and Introduction of Research Paper.md

 - abstracts are 250-300 words.
 Make every word count.
 Be Concise, Yet Complete.
 -  Stick to Journal Guidelines: Different journals or conferences have specific formats.
 Don’t miss this!
 - ise, Revise, Revise: Treat your abstract like a mini research paper.
 Proofread for clarity, flow and accuracy.
+- Introduction/ Background: Briefly introduce the topic and the research problem.
+- Objectives: Clearly state the primary objective(s) of the research
+- Methods: Summarize the research design and methodology.
+- Results: Highlight the main findings of the research.
+- Conclusions: Provide the main conclusions and the implications of the study

 ### References